morningspace/termitorial-playbooks/playbooks/kind/install-kind.md

-# Launch Kind
+# Install Kind

-This playbook will walk you through the steps to install [kind](https://kind.sigs.k8s.io/) on Linux OS then launch a cluster.
+This playbook will walk you through the steps to install [kind](https://kind.sigs.k8s.io/) on Linux OS.

-## Install Kind

 Firstly, make sure kind hasn't been installed on your machine.
 <!--shell